DallasMcNeil/Block-Keeper/docs/doc.md

 ### Timer Key(s)

-By default, the `spacebar` is the timer key.
-By pressing and holding the `spacebar` down the timer will turn red.
+By default, the `space-bar` is the timer key.
+By pressing and holding the `space-bar` down the timer will turn red.
 Releasing the key before it has turned green will cancel the timer.
 When the timer is green, it is ready.
-Releasing the `spacebar` will begin the timer and your solve.
+Releasing the `space-bar` will begin the timer and your solve.

 An alternative is to use split keys to operate the timer.
 By default they are `Z` and `/` but can be changed in preferences.
 Pressing and holding each key will show an indicator on the left and right side of the window.
 Once both keys are down, the timer will turn red.
 If one or both keys are released before the timer turns green, the timer will cancel.
 Once it turns green, releasing one or both of the keys will begin the timer and your solve.